 - 1/4 tsp each salt and black pepper

-- Mix together in a small bowl until thoroughly combined.
+- Mix all ingredients together in a small bowl until thoroughly combined.
 Store covered in refrigerator for up to 2 weeks.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.